srobo-legacy/comp-srcomp-http/README.md

 repo instead.
 That repo includes (and then serves) most of the clients of the API, which makes side-by-side development much easier.

+### State Caching

+Since loading a given state repo takes a non-trivial amount of time, this is cached within the Flask application.
+Updates to the state repo are not tracked directly, and must be signalled by running the `./update` script provided.

 ## Requirements

 * PyYAML